Grants

 Transformative Grants are focused on supporting the development and implementation of programs and activities that address the four programmatic focuses of the Gilead COMPASS Initiative® Coordinating Centers, including organizational capacity building; wellbeing, mental health, trauma-informed care, substance use, and telehealth; faith based advocacy; and HIV-related stigma reduction.
 The maximum amount an applicant can request is $100,000 (including overhead).

 A brief description of the four Transformative Grant funding areas is listed below.
-For more details about the funding areas and award, please review the Request for Proposals (RFP) application (click on the funding areas below for the content specific RFP).
+For more details about the funding areas and award, please review the Request for Proposals (RFP) application.

 Funding Area: Building Organizational Capacity